 - The maximum: the last ordered number (i.e. the highest).

 - The Interquartile Range: the difference between the first and third quartiles (Q3 – Q1).

 The range of a data set is a function of the order.
-This means that the range (maximum – minimum) is dependent on the ordered numbers in the set, and that it will differ for every set.
-The median and the midrange are also functions of the order and so will differ depending on what numbers are in the set.
+This means that the range (maximum – minimum or R = Xn − X1)) is dependent on the ordered numbers in the set, and that it will differ for every set.
+The interquartile range, median, midrange and quartiles are also functions of the order and so will differ depending on what numbers are in the set.

 While order statistics use the original values in order, rank-order statistics only use the ranks of the ordered observations (David & Nagaraja, 2004).
 Therefore, the two statistics are quite different, even though they have similar labels.
 An example of rank-order statistics in use is the Wilcoxon signed rank test, which tests if the medians of two samples are equal.
 Most rank-order statistics lead to non parametric (distribution free) procedures, while order statistics depend on the underlying population distribution.

 Chen, H. Order Stat.
 Retrieved October 30, 2017 from: http://www.math.ntu.edu.tw/~hchen/teaching/StatInference/notes/lecture37.pdf

 DasGupta, A. 6 Finite Sample Theory of Order Stat. and Extremes.
 Retrieved October 30, 2017 from: http://www.stat.purdue.edu/~dasgupta/orderstats.pdf

 David, H. & Nagaraja, H. (2004).
 Order Statistics.
 John Wiley & Sons.

 Hogg, R. V. and Craig, A. T. Introduction to Mathematical Statistics, 7th ed.
 New York: Macmillan, 2012.